Gideon-Stein/TBQN/README.md

 ## Getting Started

-It includes the following useful things:
+This repository includes the following useful things:

   - Fully modularized code to Run a DQN agent with a Transformer based architecture as its network  (TBQN).
   - Simple scripts to run TBQN with a mountain of different Parameters and model variations.